pisayacademicsassociation/java-guide/guide/2/classes-extension.md

 - `{ this.health -= damage; /* (more code here) */ }` — this is the method's body, containing all the code.

 ## Defining and using class constructors
 In our classes, we know that they can have various fields and methods.
 A class can also have a constructor.
 In the Java Programming Language, a constructor is also considered a method.
-However, it is a more *special* type of method, only being called when a new class that contains that constructor is made.
+However, it is a more *special* type of method, where it is only called when a new class that contains that constructor is made.

 Let's go back to our `CharacterCard` class from the [**Classes, Objects and Packages**](../2/classes-objects-packages) section.
 ```java